LucasDelfino92/morrowindsharp/addon.md

 [**Well Diversified**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Well%20Diversified%20(Beta).zip)
 Creates variants of the well mesh to better fit Imperial and Solstheim architecture.

+> ⚠️ This mod is not compatible with **Solstheim - Tomb of the Snow Prince**, which we will install in the **Cities and Towns Add-on** and which already includes it.

 [**Distant Mournhold**](https://www.nexusmods.com/morrowind/mods/43255)
 Adds distant buildings to Mournhold, letting you see the temple from almost any part of the city.